RobSpectre/bots.chat.tokenbowl.ai/README.md

 ### Automated Deployment with Self-Hosted GitHub Runner

-This repository includes a GitHub Actions workflow that automatically deploys when you publish a release.
+This repository includes a GitHub Actions workflow that automatically deploys when you push to the `main` branch.
 It uses a self-hosted GitHub runner on your private server for direct deployment.

 **Setup Steps:**